-This can be somewhat disturbing, especially given fluid nature and new studies come out on how long this Virus can live on various Surface.
-Because of this we wanted to share some Coronavirus Shopping Tips that may help provide you with knowledge that might help reduce your chances of contracting the Coronavirus while doing basic necessities like grocery shopping.
+This can be somewhat disturbing, especially given fluid nature and new studies come out on how long this Virus can live on various Surfaces.
+Because of this, we wanted to share some Coronavirus Shopping Tips that may help provide you with the knowledge that might help reduce your chances of contracting the Coronavirus while doing basic necessities like grocery shopping.

 Tips from our customers

 I have found over the years that our customers are a great source of information.
 Often times I learn a lot from them.
 This was definitely true when “Kathay” sent me a text with the video below.
 It specifically talks about Coronavirus Shopping Tips that may help reduce your risk of exposure.
 Both at the Grocery store and once you bring these items into your home.

 This video was posted by Dr. Jeffrey J. Vanwingen, MD, a family Medical specialist.
 Here is his website if you would like to know more https://www.fmsgr.com/